MinalJain17/SuperStore-Sales-Dashboard/README.md

 # Dashboard

-Leveraged PowerBI visualization tools and DAX functions to design insightful charts and user-friendly dashboard.Users have the flexibility to apply real-time filters, enabling a targeted analysis of specific metrics and facilitating deeper insights.
+Leveraged PowerBI visualization tools and DAX functions to design insightful charts and user-friendly dashboard.
+Users have the flexibility to apply real-time filters, enabling a targeted analysis of specific metrics and facilitating deeper insights.

    ![dashboard1](https://github.com/MinalJain17/SuperStore-Sales-Dashboard/assets/132137245/bdb605df-814b-4a11-a9fb-3685fa1e48eb)